Gr33nCamper/Paul-s-Website/Nov.md

 ---

-POV: This mf walks on your lawn 💀
+POV: You step outside and see this mf walk on your lawn

+#RepeaterHisAhhTFOuttaHere

 <a href="https://ibb.co/Yc49s9C"><img src="https://i.ibb.co/y6mTjT9/IMG-2432.jpg" alt="IMG-2432" width="320" height="450" border="0"></a>

 &nbsp;